Boris Johnson says Emily Maitlis descended into madness during US election - ExBulletin

 Boris Johnson says Emily Maitlis descended into madness during US election

-Boris Johnson said presenter Emily Maitlis was rather excited during her coverage of the US election on Channel 4, before unexpectedly leaving the panel.
+Boris Johnson said presenter Emily Maitlis was rather excited during her coverage of the US election on Channel 4, before leaving the panel unexpectedly.

-The former prime minister claimed he was replaced on the panel because he had to take a flight from Washington to London, after co-host Krishnan Guru-Murthy told viewers he was fired for having broadcast his new memoir throughout the show.
+The former British prime minister claimed he was replaced on the panel because he had to take a flight from Washington to London, after co-host Krishnan Guru-Murthy told viewers he had been fired for airing his new memoir throughout the show.

 “I had the great privilege of spending US election night with Emily Maitlis as she began to gradually descend into madness,” Mr Johnson said in his Daily Mail column.